mauricekorf/CarefullyCausal/README.md

 asked, the duration and timing of exposure, the definition of the exposure and so on.
 Printing the estimand in the R output might ideally be considered as redundant, post-analysis, as it can inform us only about basic characteristics.
-Particularly, the printed estimand can only tell us about basic characteristics of the estimand targeted by the user, including: the exposure variable, outcome variable, adjustment set and counterfactual contrast.
+Particularly, the estimand targeted by the user which is printed in R can only inform us about the exposure variable, outcome variable, adjustment set and counterfactual contrast.
 Nonetheless, the idea of explicitly showing the estimand might serve as a reminder for the user to think through whether there is any discrepnancy between the actual estimated effect and the question of interest and motivates the user to double-check the pre-analysis part of thinking through the research question and corresponding estimand.
 In addition, the estimand uses counterfactual notation and therewith emphasizes that we are interested in causal effects without ambiguity.
 We provide both a conditional and marginal estimand since we provide different estimators and different type of estimands correspond to different estimators.
 In essence, the idea of the estimand is the same but due to more technical reasons (how the estimators work) we write the estimand in a conditional or marginal way.
 Important to note is that the marginal estimand is still adjusting for all the variables like shown in the conditional estimand, but we do not write the adjusted variables explicitly in the marginal estimand.
 To learn more about estimands and its formulation see: [^3] [^4] [^5]

 ``` r
 #> Estimand: